-The University of New Hampshire complies with NH law in recognizing domestic violence temporary orders of protection, domestic violence final order of protection, or stalking temporary and final orders of protection and restraining orders.
-Any person who obtains a domestic violence order of protection, restraining order, or stalking order from NH or any state in the US (including Puerto Rico) should provide a copy to the Concord Police Department, UNH Security Services or Police and Office of the Title IX Coordinator.
-A complainant may then meet with UNH Security Services and/or UNH Police to develop a safety action plan, which is a plan for UNH Security Services and UNH police and the victim to reduce the risk of harm while on campus or coming and going from campus.
+The University of New Hampshire complies with NH law in recognizing domestic violence temporary orders of protection, domestic violence final order of protection, or stalking temporary and final orders or protection and restraining orders.
+Any person who obtains a domestic violence order of protection, restraining order, or stalking order from NH or any state in the US (including Puerto Rico) should provide a copy to the UNH Security Services and Office of the Title IX Coordinator.
+A complainant may then meet with Manchester Police or Security Services to develop a safety action plan, which is a plan for UNH Security Services, Manchester Police, and the victim to reduce the risk of harm while on campus or coming and going from campus.
 This plan may include but is not limited to: escorts, special parking arrangements, changing classroom location, issuing a ban order to the suspect or allowing a student to complete assignments from home, etc. UNH is unable to apply for a legal order of protection, no contact order, or restraining order of protection for the victim if they are at a location off campus.

-If living in Concord, outside of campus, and seeking an order please contact the Concord Police Department at 35 Green St. Concord, NH 03301 or at 603-225-8600
+If living in Manchester, outside of campus, and seeking an order please contact the Manchester Police Department at 45 Valley Street, Manchester, NH 03103 or at 603-668-8711.